nitmws/odrl-wprofile-evaltest1/evaluator/evaluationLogic.md

 (This document is currently Under Construction)

-Basics:
+### Basics:
-* the evaluation of Rules, Logical/Constraints, Action exercised, Duty return one of these states, all terms used as name of a state are starting with an uppercase character and are used in the logic below:
+* the evaluation of Rules, Logical/Constraints, Action exercised or Duties return a state.
+All terms used as name of a state are starting with an uppercase character and are used in the logic below:
-  * affirmative reply (term depends on evaluated subject)
+  * affirmative state (term depends on evaluated subject, see below)
-  * negative reply (term depends on evaluated subject)
+  * negative state (term depends on evaluated subject, see below)
-  * Not-Existing
+  * Not-Existing state
-  * Error
+  * Error state
-* Term **preset**: this evaluator has a system to set values as a preset of an evaluation.
-The file /testdata/testconfig.yml holds these data.
-An evaluator may check this file and retrieve preset values, if available.
+* Term **preset** used below: this evaluator has a system to set values from a preset.
+The file /testdata/testconfig.yml holds these data and they are transformed into a context object.
+This evaluator checks this object and retrieve preset values, if available.
-* `-->` indicates: a sub-evaluation is called
+* `>>>` indicates: a sub-evaluation is called
-* `-->` indicates: an evaluation result is returned
+* `-->` indicates: the processing of this evaluation is stopped at that point and a state is returned
+* `continue` indicates the processing is continued
-* ERROR state: is implicitly bubbled up, getting this state returned is not included in this logic
+* ERROR state: is bubbled up, further evaluation of this state is not included in this project

+### Generic design

+All evaluation functions of this project follow this generic design:
+* if the evaluation of a sub-component returns an affirmative state the processing is continued
+* if the evaluation of a sub-component returns a negative or an error state the processing of the function is stopped and this state is returned.
+* at the end of a function an affirmative state is returned.
+* how the Not-Existing state of an evaluated sub-component is treated depends on the function.

+# The Main Rules

 ## Permission
 ```